Hesperian Health Guides

 Everyone benefits from efforts to support deaf children

 The entire community becomes stronger when people take care of each other, are responsible for each other, and when they accept people's differences as well as the things they have in common.
-So when attention is given to the special needs of deaf children, it often improves conditions for the entire community.
+So when attention is given to the needs of deaf children, it often improves conditions for the entire community.

 All children in the community can benefit from improved social services like hearing tests and better access to education and training.